No meeting is more important when launching a project than the project kick-off meeting. That’s why you should get it right.

 ‘Hi all, this is the invitation to our project kickoff meeting.
 Please block this time on your calendar.
 Attendance is mandatory.
 The agenda will follow.
 Regards, John (project manager)’.

-How long should the meeting take?
-Normally a kickoff takes between 1.5 and 2 hours.
+How long should the kick off be?
+Normally a kick off takes between 1.5 and 2 hours.
 This number may vary depending on the size of the project and the need for discussions at the end.

 What if some folks decline your meeting invitation?
 Well, you have to accept that some people just don’t have time.
 They may either be traveling or on vacation.
 If people have a strong reason why they can’t join, I will schedule a separate mini-kickoff with them to go through the agenda.
 I want to make sure they still get the same information as the rest of the team.